Reverend Thoma is a Lutheran pastor. He thoroughly enjoys whisky. Yes, really.

-In the Holy Scriptures, the Greek word for “angel” is ἄγγελος (angelos).
+In the Bible, the Greek word for “angel” is ἄγγελος (angelos).
 It means, quite literally, “messenger.”
-It is the root of the word εὐαγγέλιον (euangelion), which is “evangelical” or “Gospel.”
-In the Book of Revelation, the pastors of the churches are called angels because they are messengers.
-Pastors are messengers, men who bring what the Christian church calls the Good News of Jesus Christ.
+It is the root of the word εὐαγγέλιον (euangelion), which is “evangelical” or “good news,” which is also translated as “Gospel.”
+In the Book of Revelation, the pastors of the churches are called angels because they serve as messengers.
+Pastors are the ones tasked with preaching and teaching the Good News of Jesus Christ.

-With that, distillers refer to the portion of whisky that evaporates during the aging process as the “angels’ share” or sometimes the “angels’ portion.”
-The point is, the longer it ages, the more the angels appear to take, sometimes as much as forty percent of a full barrel.
+All that being said, distillers refer to the portion of whisky that evaporates during the aging process as the “angels’ share” or sometimes the “angels’ portion.”
+The longer a whisky ages, the more the angels appear to take, sometimes being greedy enough to steal away as much as forty percent of a full barrel.

-There are few things in this life that I truly love.
-My wife, my children, my family (both biological and “chosen”), these all hold that station.
-There are few things in this life that I enjoy just enough that they call with regularity across the chasm between love and enjoyment, petitioning a more prominent place.
-Of course, these things will never fully receive that station, but they will continue to bring meaning to the words, “Τὰ ἅγια τοις ἁγίοις” (holy things for holy ones).
+In the end, there are few things in this life that Reverend Thoma claims to truly love.
+His Lord, his wife, his children, his family (both biological and “chosen”)—these all hold that station.
+There are few things in this life that he admits enjoying just enough that they call with regularity across the chasm between love and delight, petitioning a more prominent place in his life.
+Whisky is one of those things.